eordanis/CSE687/Project3/README.md

 Optional Arguments:

+	 -threads	<number of threds)  If this flag is present, if valid value is passed, thread count will be set to indicated value.
+Else default of 1 thread is set.

 	 -rut						    If this flag is present, tests will be run instead of application.

 	 -help							If this flag is present, usage statement is shown to user and application exits